Chelan to Leavenworth – Driving to Leavenworth & Things to Do

 Driving From Chelan to Leavenworth

-Depending on your route, the driving distance between Chelan and Leavenworth is around 55 miles or 59 miles.
+Depending on your route, the driving distance from Leavenworth to Lake Chelan is around 55 miles or 59 miles.

 US-97 ALT S runs along the west side of the Columbia River, and US-97 S runs along the river’s east bank.
 Both routes are equally scenic, but I love taking US-97 ALT S when driving from Leavenworth when I’m coming back to Seattle from Chelan for some reason.